mechanical-snail/tab-count-logger/README.md

 # Usage
 While the extension is installed and enabled, it will display "Tab Count Logger" in the status bar and log to an SQLite database  (table `tabCountLog` of `tabCountLog.sqlite` in your profile directory; both will be created if not already present).
 Clicking the text causes it to immediately record a count.
 To pause data collection, disable the extension.

-There is no UI for viewing the collected data.
+The extension provides no UI for viewing the collected data.
 Use an external tool to plot your tab counts over time.
+A script to do so is included with the source code as `plot.py`.

 # See also
 * [Tab Counter](https://addons.mozilla.org/en-US/firefox/addon/tabcounter/): a preexisting tab-counter extension that keeps some statistics